-- 58. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism: - a. must pay for the necessary equipment, infrastructure and hardware required to deliver a particular course, qualification or credential 3; and - b. in relation to the provision of essential equipment, including computers, diving hardware, and chainsaws, must not: - i. include the costs in any fees, compulsory course costs, or student services fees, charged to learners; or - ii. require the costs to be met through the "course-related costs" component of the Student Loan Scheme, as a condition of enrolment for learners; and - c. must not meet the costs of overseas travel for learners through the use of funding obtained under this funding mechanism or via the Student Loan Scheme, unless the overseas travel is academically essential. - 59.
-For the purposes of paragraph 58(c) above, the TEC must develop guidelines determining when overseas travel is academically essential.
+- 59. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism: - a. must pay for the necessary equipment, infrastructure and hardware required to deliver a particular course, programme or micro-credential ; and - b. in relation to the provision of essential equipment, including computers, diving hardware, and chainsaws, must not: - i. include the costs in any fees, compulsory course costs, or student services fees, charged to learners; or - ii. require the costs to be met through the "course-related costs" component of the Student Loan Scheme, as a condition of enrolment for learners; and - c. must not meet the costs of overseas travel for learners through the use of funding obtained under this funding mechanism or via the Student Loan Scheme, unless the overseas travel is academically essential.

-3 The phrase "equipment, infrastructure and hardware" refers to those items that can be used by successive intakes of learners.
+&lt;sup>2 The phrase "equipment, infrastructure and hardware" refers to those items that can be used by successive intakes of learners.
 It does not include personal items which are provided for individual learner use and which the TEO does not retain for the next intake of learners.

-- 60. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must comply with the Fee Regulation Settings, as specified in Part Three of this funding mechanism. - 61.
+- 60. For the purposes of paragraph 59(c) above, the TEC must develop guidelines determining when overseas travel is academically essential. - 61.
+The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must comply with the Fee Regulation Settings, as specified in Part Three of this funding mechanism. - 62.
 Any limits on fees for further years will be determined by way of a variation to the funding mechanism.